 With huge marketing budgets, pharmaceutical giant Allergan has made Botox a household name as a panacea for wrinkles.
 Surgical or non-surgical facelifts can even be found in most aesthetic clinics in Singapore, which tends to be on the more conservative side.

-Exposés of high-profile personalities and features in fictional productions have associated Botox in Singapore with “younger-looking” smooth skin, as well as frozen expressions and dramatic surprised looks; forever cementing the drug in the public’s mind as a “wrinkle eraser”.
+Exposés of high-profile personalities and features in fictional productions have associated Botox with “younger-looking” smooth skin, as well as frozen expressions and dramatic surprised looks; forever cementing the drug in the public’s mind as a “wrinkle eraser”.

 But what’s unknown is how Botox works and the relationship it has with wrinkles.